hkphysics/key4hep-container/README.md

 This will give you a shell with user user.
 Spack will be saved in /opt/spack

-To build the k4 stack
+To build the k4 stack from a bare container

     spack install key4kep-spack

+This container also works with joequant/cacher which will cache downloads and builds.